 This Overview lists some of the significant report items if any were identified.
-Please read the entire report before making any decisions about the home; do not rely solely on the Overview.
+Please read the entire report before making

 FOR THE BUYER

 There are two elements to a home inspection - the inspection itself and the report.
 This report is helpful, but the inspection is equally important.
 You need both elements to make an informed decision.
 Call us at 416-964-9415 to book a Buyers Review with the inspector over the phone, or engage your own inspector.
 Our fee is \$149.
 Without a Buyers Review, our obligation and liability are limited to the seller.